jurdabos/CanonFodder/docs/CanonFodder.md

     — Evaluation DB: .parquet files offering a tiny analytics stack in a star schema where scrobble is the fact table — BI frontend: an interactive menu launched from main.py where the user can launch data harvest, and see visuals

 For all EDA and frontend visualizations, we want to use our custom colour palettes to be found at JSON/palettes.json.
+I have created a set of info for colorpalette_{n} from 1 < n < 11 using https://coolors.co/16697a-dbf4a7-a24936-7ebce6-e6beae.
 You can see the functions used in each relevant file in scripts/function_report.txt.
 You can see the whole BI architecture planned in BI_architecture.mmd.